Xpedo Ambix Review

 Our Analysis and Test Results

-Xpedo's Ambix dual-access pedal offers a reliable option for riders wanting clipless functionality and flat pedal freedom.
+Xpedo's Ambix dual-function pedal offers a reliable option for riders wanting clipless functionality and flat pedal freedom.
 The pedal body is machined from 6061 aluminum, and the Cromoly axles roll on three sealed cartridge bearings.
 The flat side of the pedal features eight adjustable grub pins with four located in the center around the spindle body and one in each corner of the pedal.
-The clipless side features an SPD style engagement mechanism with a static front bar and spring loaded rear.
+The clipless side features an SPD-style engagement mechanism with a static front bar and spring-loaded rear.
 The release tension is adjustable, and the included XPC cleats offer 6 degrees of float.
-The pedals platform size and pin placement interface well with a clipless shoe and aren't overly obtrusive when riding the clipless side.
+The pedal's platform size and pin placement interface well with a clipless shoe and aren't overly obtrusive when riding the clipless side.

-These dual duty pedals showing up on the market aren't for riding your enduro bike to the store in flip flops.
-They satisfy a demand for a pedal that can give the clipless rider a chance to step back from commitment in precarious situations or add some efficiency to a flat pedal riders haul up the hill.
+These dual-duty pedals showing up on the market aren't for riding your enduro bike to the store in flip-flops.
+They satisfy a demand for a pedal that allows you to choose which style of pedal you want to ride without the need to switch pedals.
+This can give the clipless rider a chance to step back from commitment in precarious situations or add some efficiency to a flat pedal riders haul up the hill.

 Performance Comparison